 - HIV seropositivity / AIDS.

-- Being a carrier of hepatitis B or hepatitis C.
+- Chronic hepatitis B or hepatitis C.

 Bone or joint problems:

 - Meniscectomy (knee cartilage operation) within the last year.

 - All fractures within the last year, except fingers and collarbone.